eclipse-archived/ceylon-lang.org/documentation/1.0/faq/index.md

 ### Where can I run Ceylon?

-You can run Ceylon anywhere a Java Virtual Machine is available.
+You can run Ceylon anywhere a Java 7 Virtual Machine is available.
 The Ceylon compiler uses the bytecode generator in Open JDK to produce Java bytecode.

-We're also working on a second compiler backend which produces JavaScript instead of Java class files, so that you can use Ceylon in a web browser or on `node.js`.
+You can also run Ceylon programs on a JavaScript virtual machine, for example, in a web browser or on Node.js.

+Note that not all Ceylon modules are available for both platforms.
+A module might be cross-platform, it might by JVM-only, or it might be JavaScript-only.
+Of course, `ceylon.language` is completely cross-platform.

 ### Why a new language?